scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 }
 ```

-- Response (note and remember your keyServerID, in this case 11, as well as keyProvider ID from the step above; you can use `List` methods to find the IDs of registered KMIP provider(s) if you've forgotten them:
+- Response (note and remember your keyServerID, in this case 11, as well as keyProvider ID from the step above; you can use `List` methods to find the IDs of registered KMIP provider(s) if you've forgotten them):

 ```json
 {